StefanSchubert/weatherStation/README.md

 * Ansible and ssh are available
 * The ssh private key of the executing user has been published onto the 'pi' account.
-* The pi has a java 21 JRE
+* The pi has a java 21 JRE, notice the Environment at your [Service]section in the weatherStation.service file as it should point to the java 21 JRE.

 #### Deployment of a new Weather Station release